ON THIS PAGE: You will learn about the different treatments doctors use for people with bile duct cancer. Use the menu to see other pages.

 In some cases, surgery cannot completely remove the tumor.
-But it can still help relieve symptoms and improve the patient’s quality of life.
+But it can still help relieve symptoms and improve the person’s quality of life.

 In this situation, a surgeon may be able to bypass the blocked area.
 This involves connecting a part of the bile duct located before the blockage to a part of the small intestine located beyond the blockage.
 During this procedure, the surgeon may insert a plastic or metal tube into the bile duct to keep it open.
 This tube is called a stent.

-In addition, a plastic or metal stent may be used to pass through the blockage during the ERCP procedure or a procedure similar to PTC (learn more in the Diagnosis section).
+In addition, a plastic or metal stent may be used to pass through the blockage during an ERCP procedure or a procedure similar to PTC (which are described in the Diagnosis section earlier in this guide).
 These procedures do not remove the tumor.
 However, they can relieve side effects.
 People often experience long periods when all symptoms disappear and their quality of life improves.

 For both of these procedures, the doctor may insert the stent internally.
-Sometimes, this is not possible.
-In those cases, a tube passes through the liver to redirect the bile outside the body into a bag.
+However, sometimes this is not possible.
+In those cases, a tube passes through the liver to redirect the bile outside of the body and into a bag.
 The bag needs to be changed regularly.
 Some doctors suggest that these patients receive long-term antibiotics to protect against infection.

 Metastatic bile duct cancer

 If cancer spreads to another part of the body from where it started, doctors call it metastatic cancer.
 If this happens, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
 Clinical trials might also be an option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.